 Incontinence after prostate surgery is a concern shared by many patients facing prostate cancer surgery.
-Fortunately, your decision to have robotic prostate surgery at Florida Hospital means you will likely regain total bladder control much quicker than with open prostatectomy or non-robotic laparoscopic surgery.
 We have consistently demonstrated superior outcomes with respect to urinary continence.
-Radical robotic prostatectomy allows the surgeon to operate with excellent vision and dexterity.
-Dr. Vipul Patel's innovative technique offers many benefits to patients, such as:
+Radical robotic-assisted prostatectomy's innovative technique offers many benefits to patients, such as:

 - Maximum urethra length to reduce leakage

 - An accurate water-tight reconnection of the bladder to the urethra (anastomosis) with less scarring

 Recovery from incontinence after prostate surgery is unique to every patient, but rarely takes more than 3 months.
 Most men regain urinary control within 3 months.
 In fact, very few men experience long-term incontinence after prostate surgery with the da Vinci® robot.

 What You Need to Know about Radical Prostatectomy Incontinence